Guide last updated by Katherine Read, February 2023

 We also recommend the following online research guides for foreign jurisdictions.

-In comparison to France and Germany, which are two of the more prosperous well-developed stable European countries and have such a wealth of legal literature, there are problems with Spain and these are reflected in the state of the library's holdings for this jurisdiction.
 Spain is the second largest country in Western Europe.
-It has gone through great political, economic and legal changes in recent years, and continues to do so.
+It has gone through great political, economic and legal changes and continues to do so.

 Similar to other continental jurisdictions, IALS sources are mainly commercial publications rather than official ones.